Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit …

 Our Harry Younger Hall is available to hire for a modest fee for receptions after the service.

-If you would like to discuss baptism with us, please complete our Baptism Form and get in touch with:
+If you would like to discuss baptism with us, get in touch with:

 The Reverend Neil Gardner